Kitura/Kitura-Credentials/README.md

 ## Example

-For web session authentication example please see [Kitura-Credentials-Sample](https://github.com/IBM-Swift/Kitura-Credentials-Sample).
+For OAuth2 Authorization Code flow authentication example please see [Kitura-Credentials-Sample](https://github.com/IBM-Swift/Kitura-Credentials-Sample).
 <br>

-The following is an example of non-redirecting token-based authentication.This example authenticates post requests using [CredentialsFacebookToken](https://github.com/IBM-Swift/Kitura-CredentialsFacebook) plugin.
+The following is an example of  token-based authentication using Facebook OAuth2 access tokens.This example authenticates post requests using [CredentialsFacebookToken](https://github.com/IBM-Swift/Kitura-CredentialsFacebook) plugin.

 First create an instance of `Credentials` and an instance of credentials plugin: